Agile-IoT/agile-iotivity/README.md

 ##Linux Examples
 ###Simple Client
-The Simple-Client-Linux folder contains an IoTivity-based client written in C++ for Linux.
+The [IoTivity/Simple-Client-Linux](IoTivity/Simple-Client-Linux) folder contains an IoTivity-based client written in C++ for Linux.
 It can be used as test client for RIOT-based scenarios.

 ###Interactive Client
-The Interactive-Client-Linux folder contains an interactive IoTivity-based client.
+The [IoTivity/Interactive-Client-Linux](IoTivity/Interactive-Client-Linux) folder contains an interactive IoTivity-based client.
 It can perform resource discoveries and custom CRUDN requests with a simple terminal-based interface.

 [RIOT-OS]: https://github.com/RIOT-OS/RIOT
 [IoTivity]: https://www.iotivity.org